codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 So, just a silly typing mistake and the whole world is referring to mathematics wherever this type is mentioned.
 It really scares away many creative people when they start thinking about coding.
-But, by borrowing ideas from mathematics, the type also acquires a tremendous beauty if we don't make it so serious.
+But, by borrowing ideas from mathematics, the type also acquires a tremendous beauty if we don't take it so serious.

 Back to the core concept of `function`, it allows us to divide a complex task into simple actions.
 So, calculating is also considered as an action and